 Rolling Countryside/Connecting Villages and Towns/ City

 Accommodation options are many and varied to suit all budgets – from budget hostels and glamping to luxurious upmarket inns and hotels.
-As with many locations along the North Downs way excellent public transport connections make it feasible to walk several sections of this itinerary from a single base, although many walkers prefer a linear route.
+As with many locations along the North Downs Way, excellent public transport connections make it easy to walk several sections of this itinerary from a single base, although many walkers prefer a linear route.
 Both options are equally feasible.

 1hr drive from Gatwick/ Heathrow.
 Eurostar to London or Ashford International.
 Trains from central London and Ashford approx. 1hr.
 By Ferry to Dover or Portsmouth, then train.
 1hr drive from Brighton area/ Central London.
 Train stations at Guildford, Shalford, Chilworth, Gomshall, Box Hill & Westhumble & Dorking.
 Local bus services.

 This route is moderately demanding with some short steep climbs every day.
-The paths are generally well maintained and way-marked and you are never far from civilisation or transport if you want to cut a section short.
+The paths are generally well maintained and marked and you are never far from civilization or transport if you want to cut a section short.